Provably Efficient and Agile Randomized Q-Learning: Analysis: Gap-independent Regret Bound

 In this section, we present the detailed proof of Theorem \ref{thm:regret_main}.
 Before proceeding, we first rewrite the update of policy Q-function by unrolling the updates of temporary Q-functions (\ie, equations \eqref{eq:Q_circ_recursion_update} and \eqref{eq:Q_dagger_recursion_update}) as

-where in the notations we omit the dependency of $q$ regarding the step $h$ and the episode $t$ for simplicity.
-The properties and the concentration inequality of the aggregated weights (\ie, $W_{j,n_h^t}$ and $W_{j,q}^{\aux}$), proved in Appendix \ref{appendix:weight_property} and \ref{appendix:concentration}, will play a crucial role in the following analysis.
+for each $(t,h)\in[T]\times[H]$, where in the notations we omit the dependency of $q$ regarding the step $h$ and the episode $t$ for simplicity and let $n^{t}_h$ be the number of visits of the state-action pair $(s_h^t, a_h^t)$ before episode $t$ at step $h$ such that $\ell^{n_h^t}$ be the index of the last visit of the state-action pair $(s_h^t, a_h^t)$ at step $h$.
+The properties and the concentration inequality of the aggregated weights (\ie, $W_{j,n_h^t}$ and $W_{j,q-1}^{\aux}$), proved in Appendix \ref{appendix:weight_property} and \ref{appendix:concentration}, will play a crucial role in the following analysis.